Explorers-Eden/Enchantments-Encore/README.md

 ## ⭐ Enchantments Overview
 A comprehensive overview of all enchantments and their infos can be found here: [Click Me!](https://enchantments.explorerseden.eu/)

+Starting with v3.2 there also is an in-game wiki accessible via the pause menu to quickly check enchantments you don't know yet.

 ## 🤝 Data Pack & Mod Compabilities
 Enchantments Encore is compatible with all Vanilla Enchantments as well as [NeoEnchant+](https://modrinth.com/datapack/neoenchant) and Enchantments of [Katters Structures](https://modrinth.com/datapack/katters-structures).